keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ## Request Parameters
 The `params` section defines [request parameters](/extend/generic-extractor/tutorial/rest).
 They may be optional or required, depending on the target API specification.
-The `params` section is an object with arbitrary properties (or more precisely parameters understood by the target API).
+The `params` section is an object with arbitrary properties (or, more precisely, parameters understood by the target API).
 It is also allowed to use [function calls](todo).

 Assume that `api.baseUrl` is set to `https://example.com/3.0/`, `jobs[].endpoint`